d-oliveros/isomorphine/README.md

 # Isomorphine

-Isomorphine lets you use server-side modules in the browser, by providing a minimal webpack-based transport layer, that seemingless lets you access server-side entities without the need to do manual HTTP requests.
+Isomorphine lets you use server-side modules in the browser, by providing a minimal webpack-based transport layer, that lets you access server-side entities seamlessly, without the need to do manual HTTP requests.

 Isomorphine works by requiring all the files in the specified folder, and creating an entity map that browsers use to communicate with the server entities.